TimoFlesch/intro2python/README.md

 ### How to get started?

 1. Open "slides.pdf"
-2. Click on the "launch in binder" button below when you've read through the slides.
+2. Click on the "launch in binder" button below when you have read through the slides.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/TimoFlesch/intro2python/2020)